Point Vicente Lighthouse: Modern day usage

-The Point Vicente Lighthouse that is typically open for tours on the second Saturday of each month, 10am to 3pm PST. is currently closed.
-The lighthouse and grounds are federal property owned and operated by the United States Coast Guard.
+The Point Vicente Lighthouse and grounds are federal property owned and operated by the United States Coast Guard.
+The lighthouse is closed to the public.

-In addition to the Lighthouse & USCG Museum, the property includes three houses, Coast Guard residences that formerly housed personnel.

-The US Coast Guards Aids to Navigation Team Los Angeles/Long Beach (CG ANT LA/LB) is in charge of operation and maintenance of the Lighthouse and Fresnel Lens.
-Members from the US Coast Guard Auxiliary who are also members of the CG ANT LA/LB are in charge of the tours and open houses at the lighthouse.
-These members are recognized as Lighthouse Keepers by the USCG Auxiliary and Technicians by the CG.
+The US Coast Guards Aids to Navigation Team Los Angeles/Long Beach (CG ANT LA/LB) is in charge of operation and maintenance of the lighthouse.
+Members of the US Coast Guard Auxiliary who are also members of the CG ANT LA/LB are in charge of the tours and open houses, assisted by the United States Naval Sea Cadet Corps.

-The United States Naval Sea Cadet Corps assists at the open houses at the entrance gate access, in the Lighthouse and USCG museum, and perimeter sentry, keeping the public away from restricted areas.
-Some restricted areas include the lighthouse top floor (lantern room), the lawn, and the two streets leading to the USCG houses.
-The non-restricted areas include the lighthouse (except lantern room), museum, and street leading to lighthouse.

-Parking is available outside the entrance gate.
-Only vehicles authorized by the USCG are allowed on the property.
-There are no public restrooms on the property.
-The nearest public restrooms are at the city's Point Vicente Interpretive Center next door.
-Admission to the lighthouse is free.
+In addition to the lighthouse, the property includes a museum and three houses, former Coast Guard personnel residences.

 In popular culture

+After World War II, a legend arose of a woman in a white gown seen pacing in the tower where the lens was located.
+Some said she was the widow of a lighthouse keeper, others that she was the spirit of a woman who had leaped off the cliff.
+The Coast Guard dispelled the rumors of the “Lady of the Light” by saying an extra coat of paint had been added to keep the light’s reflection from bothering nearby neighbors, which explained the so-called sightings.

-The light has been a popular filming location going back to the 1958 TV series Sea Hunt, and has been seen in episodes of The A-Team, Emergency!, Fantasy Island, and Wonder Woman in the 70s and 80s, to episodes of The Amazing Race, CSI, Doll & Em, and NCIS in the 2010s and 2020s.
+The lighthouse has been a popular filming location going back to the 1958 TV series Sea Hunt, and has been seen in episodes of The A-Team, Emergency!, Fantasy Island, and Wonder Woman in the 70s and 80s, and in episodes of The Amazing Race, CSI, Doll & Em, and NCIS in the 2010s and 2020s.

-In film, the light has been used as a filming location in the 2001 film Pearl Harbor and the 2017 Dunkirk.
+The lighthouse has been used as a filming location in the 2001 film Pearl Harbor and 2017 film Dunkirk.